christiespeich/Mooberry-Book-Manager/README.txt

 * Improved: Book Pages and auto-generated Book Grids now created using a shortcode, which should allow them to play nicely with more themes
 * Improved: Most book data is now stored in a custom table, allowing for faster and more complex grids
 * Improved: Slugs for auto-generated Book Grids can now be customized in settings
-* Improved: Settings Page moved to main Admin menu for greater visibility
+* Improved: Settings Page moved to main Admin menu for greater visibility and tabs are now sub-pages of the Settings menu
+* Improved: New Page Settings sub-page to better categorize settings
 * Improved: 2nd set of retailer/download links only displays if excerpt is more than 1500 characters AND excerpt is expanded
 * Improved: User interface and instructions/descriptions of fields updated/added
 * Improved: "Published on" date now uses the format set in Wordpress General settings